jwuphysics/jwuphysics.github.io/_posts/2025-07-31-gnns-galaxy-environments.md

 ## The galaxy–halo connection

-In the $\Lambda$CDM cosmology, galaxies live in dark matter subhalos[^2] (see, e.g., the review by [Wechsler & Tinker](https://www.annualreviews.org/content/journals/10.1146/annurev-astro-081817-051756)).
+In the ΛCDM cosmology, galaxies live in dark matter subhalos[^2] (see, e.g., the review by [Wechsler & Tinker](https://www.annualreviews.org/content/journals/10.1146/annurev-astro-081817-051756)).
 While dark matter dominates the mass content of the Universe, we can only directly observe the luminous signatures from galaxies that reside within.
 Our goal is to determine whether galaxy properties, such as its total stellar mass, can be predicted purely from dark matter simulations.

 To solve this problem 20 years ago, a technique called "subhalo abundance matching" was proposed.
 The goal is to connect simulated dark matter subhalos to galaxy populations based on the latter's [stellar masses](https://ui.adsabs.harvard.edu/abs/2004ApJ...609...35K/abstract) (or [luminosities](https://ui.adsabs.harvard.edu/abs/2004MNRAS.353..189V/abstract)).
 By rank-ordering the subhalo masses and assigning them to rank-ordered galaxy stellar masses, abundance matching imposes a monotonic relationship between the two populations.